Pelican Point Lodge

 The best time to visit Namibia is between May and September, when it's cool and dry.
 Summer (November to March) is hot with heavy rains that sometimes make the gravel roads to the Namib completely impassable.

-December and January see the main school holidays: so the coast is busier at this time.
+December and January see the main school vacations: so the coast is busier at this time.

-Call us on to start planning your holiday to Pelican Point Lodge or take a look at our itineraries to Swakopmund
+Call us on to start planning your vacation to Pelican Point Lodge or take a look at our itineraries to Swakopmund

 Pelican Point Lodge is situated on the remote peninsula of Pelican Point at Walvis Bay.
 This unique lodge is in a converted building at the base of the lighthouse, surrounded by the Atlantic Ocean on one side and the Lagoon of Walvis Bay on the other.